-With the Desktop Summit in Berlin just over and fresh in our minds, we are already looking to find a host for Akademy 2012.
-We are looking for a location with a strong team of local volunteers with an eye for detail that is able to organize and host our community summit.
+The KDE community and KDE e.V. are looking for a host for Akademy 2013.
+We are looking for a location with a strong team of local volunteers who have an eye for detail that is able to organize and host our annual community summit.
 Akademy is a great event to host as it is the gathering of the KDE community, one of the largest and most significant Free Software communities.
 Hosting Akademy for a week will create marvelous results and give visibility to you as a host and many others way beyond the internal KDE activities.
+It will also make an impact on your local Free Software community.
 A brief overview of the requirements is given below.